VelislavKarastoychev/bigNumber/README.md

 ```
 **_absLeq(n)_ or _absoluteLesserOrEquals(n)_**

-Returns '''true''' if the first number is lesser or equals than the second and '''false''' otherwise
+Returns true if the first number is lesser or equals than the second and false otherwise

 _Example_
 ```javascript